What Lies Beneath: Bodysurfing in the Key of Heavy

 Mavericks, Feb.
 27, 2016

 The distance between the peak and the channel at Mavericks is deceiving.
 I remember thinking it didn't seem far.
 I remember thinking I could catch one of the smaller rights to the channel instead of taking the long way around.
 Was I tired?
 Overconfident?
 Maybe I liked the idea of someone taking my photo.
 Regardless of why, I missed the wave I stroked for, turned around and confronted a wave face Grant Washburn would later gauge at 30 feet.
 As the rest of the pack scratched over it, I took three long, even breaths.
 I had easily ducked similar waves earlier in the day.
 Unfortunately, I was now in a very different section of the impact zone.
-As I dove for the bottom, the wave landed slammed me, shoulder first, onto the reef and I felt the upper right side of my body shatter like a cartoon.
-Eight inches to the right, of course, and that would have been my head.
+As I dove for the bottom, the wave broke top to bottom, driving me shoulder-first onto the reef.
+The upper right side of my body shattered, but my head missed the reef by inches..

 Stanford Medical Center, March 1, 2016